Behind the Scenes

 News & Updates

 Each year during the first week of September, ten professional musicians from around the world visit NewPark for a special musicians' retreat.
 We step out of our everyday roles in our respective musical communities to make music with friends, new and old, in a relaxing, intimate, and inspiring setting.
-Some musicians have played together for years while others meet for the first time at the festival.
-Many are visiting Ithaca for the first time.
+Some musicians have performed together for years while others meet for the first time at the festival.
+Many are new to Ithaca.
 All leave with lasting memories, friendships, and new repertoire under their belts.

 Chamber Music @ NewPark combines the connective power of chamber music with a stunning location to create unforgettable experiences for both the audience and the performers... the concerts offer beautifully curated, top-notch performances by artists they otherwise wouldn't have a chance to hear.
 I loved my experience and can't wait to return!